White House, experts clash over use of drug for coronavirus

-WASHINGTON (Reuters) - White House trade adviser Peter Navarro on Monday acknowledged that members of the task force dealing with the coronavirus outbreak clashed over the weekend about the efficacy of a malaria drug, hydroxychloroquine, for use against the disease.
+WASHINGTON (Reuters) - White House trade adviser Peter Navarro on Monday acknowledged that members of the task force dealing with the coronavirus crisis clashed over the efficacy of the malaria drug, hydroxychloroquine, for use against the disease.

-Navarro had a heated clash on Saturday with Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, Axios reported.
-Fauci and other top health advisers have argued there have not been enough studies done to prove the drug was effective against the disease.
+Navarro had a heated exchange on Saturday with Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, Axios reported.

+Fauci, the nation’s top infectious diseases expert, and other top health advisers have argued there is not enough data from the limited studies that have been done to prove the drug is effective against COVID-19, the sometimes deadly respiratory illness caused by the virus.

-Navarro has been appointed by Trump to oversee the administration’s implementation of the Defense Production Act to help produce scarce medical supplies.
+Navarro has been appointed by U.S. President Donald Trump to oversee the administration’s implementation of the Defense Production Act to help produce scarce medical supplies.
 While acknowledging he has no scientific background, Navarro said he believed the hydroxychloroquine studies done so far were convincing.

 “There was that discussion on Saturday,” Navarro said in an interview with CNN.
 “If we didn’t have disagreements and debate the Trump administration would not be as strong as it is.”

-The dispute illustrated the tensions between the White House’s scientific and health experts and other policymakers or advisers in the administration, led by the president himself, who have been pushing the malaria drugs, chloroquine and hydroxycloroquine, for use during the coronavirus crisis.
+The dispute illustrated the tensions between the White House’s scientific and health experts and other policymakers or advisers in the administration with no medical or research training, led by the president himself, who have been pushing the malaria drugs, chloroquine and hydroxycloroquine, for use during the coronavirus crisis.

 Trump has made his opinion on the drug well known and personally pressed federal health officials to make them available to treat coronavirus, two sources have told Reuters.

-The president has repeatedly pushed the drug as a potential treatment, most recently on Sunday, adding “But what do I know?
+The president has repeatedly pushed the drug as a potential treatment, calling it a “game-changer” with little evidence to support that claim.
+He touted it again on Sunday, adding “But what do I know?
 I’m not a doctor.”

 However, when Fauci, who is a doctor, was asked a question about the drug at the same task force briefing, Trump cut in and blocked him from answering, “Do you know how many times he’s answered that question?
 Maybe 15.”